Terradue/doc-tep-geohazards/source/community-guide/data.rst

 Discovery of data is made through the :doc:`geobrowser <platform/geobrowser>`.

-You can search for specific data by creating a query to a catalogue, look for specific events or simply see amongst the contextualized results what can be interesting for you.
+You can search for data from a specific collection of a catalogue or from a public or private data package, look for data related to specific events, simply see amongst the proposed contextualized results, or even search within results of a processed wps job.

 Put data in your basket and save it for later, or simply drag and drop data as a parameter of a process.